City Lima, Peru

 Open to Canadian Citizens and Permanent Residents only

-We are looking for someone passionate about mobilizing and engaging communities to prevent gender-based violence!
+We're looking for someone passionate about mobilizing and engaging communities to prevent gender-based violence!

-As a volunteer, you’ll be working with the Legal Defense Institute (IDL) –one of Peru’s most prominent human rights organizations– to support communities in developing and implementing gender-based violence prevention strategies that affect positive and lasting change in individuals, as well as in the community and society.
+As a volunteer, you’ll be working with the Legal Defense Institute (IDL) –one of Peru’s most prominent human rights organizations– to support communities in developing and implementing gender-based violence prevention strategies that result in positive and lasting change in individuals, as well as in the community and society.
 The cultivation of community leadership is key to enhancing the long-term sustainability of gender-based violence prevention efforts – and we hope that you can be a part of these efforts!

 This volunteer placement will be located out of IDL’s office in Lima, Peru’s bustling and diverse capital, where you will work with a dedicated and talented team of lawyers, political analysts, journalists, sociologists and more!
-It’s a great small-team environment, with plenty of opportunity to lead and learn.
+It’s a great small-team environment, with plenty of opportunities to lead and learn.

 As a volunteer, you will:

 - Build the capacity of IDL staff in understanding gender-based violence issues, provide advice and support gender mainstreaming programs.

 - Provide awareness-raising training to police officers, community leaders and neighborhood watch groups.

 - Support the development of training tools and resources.

 - Help organize events and community outreach campaigns.

 Degree in communications, political science, social sciences, social work, psychology, law, gender studies, development studies, other related fields or equivalent experience.